yijinfang11/yijinfang11.github.io/README.md

 ## Contributions and Open-Source Projects

-- [ArterialNet](https://github.com/stmilab/ArterialNet/): We proposed a pre-training framework that can be combined with various seq2seq models to reconstruct arterial blood pressure using cuffless pulse signals (draft to BHI'23).
+- [ArterialNet](https://github.com/stmilab/ArterialNet/): We proposed a pre-training framework that can be combined with various seq2seq models to reconstruct arterial blood pressure using cuffless pulse signals (Accepted in BHI'23).
+- [Calorie Prediction with Joint Embedding](https://github.com/stmilab/joint_embedding_calorie_prediction): We demonstrated that jointly embedding post prandial glucose response data and food image data will elevate food calorie estimation.(Accepted in BHI'23).

 ## Workshops and Invited Talks